EndermanPvP/command-bot/README.md

 	if (command === 'Your Command') {
 		message.channel.send('Command is working.')
 	}```

 **There is an error, What should I do?**
   You can DM me on Discord and send me the code.
 Discord: `EndermanPvP#0001`.

 **Is this safe?**
   Yes!
 You can view the code and look into it.

+**Should I run this on my Computer?**
+	It's not recommended but you can.
+I recommend checking out a Discord Bot hosting. e.g. https://revivenode.com/discord.html, or any preferred hosting service.